NYCPlanning/design/CPP (CPE)/usability-interview-script.md

     You are curious about projects related to Central Park as it has come to your attention that there are several projects in the works.
 Locate a capital project in Central Park.

 Follow-up Questions:

 - Why did you select this project?
+- Was it easy for you to decide and choose a project from the map?

 [User has finished task.]

 - Good job!
 That was our final activity.
 Anything else you would like to share?

+(Follow-up Questions):

+- Which method did you have a preference on the approaches to find a project? (looking at the map first vs using a filter first)
+- Was there any particular moments where you found something difficult to use or understand?

 ## Conclusion